kimthompson/tech-talk-npm-package/slides.md

 ## Create a new project

-Install `create-react-app` globally if you haven't already and run the command
+Install `create-react-app` globally if you haven't already and run the command:

 `create-react-app [your-package-name]`